 Professor Celine – Marie Pascale is a leading scholar in the field of language and society.
 Her research examines how language and representation are used to create and normalize systemic inequalities.
 Pascale’s scholarship on the relationship between systems of signification and social/economic inequalities has been acknowledged with national and international awards for uniquely important contributions to the field.
-Her forthcoming book, Living on the Edge: When Hard Times Become A Way of Life is her first book for a general audience.
-It will be released from Polity Press in 2021.
+Her newest book, Living on the Edge: When Hard Times Become A Way of Life is her first book for a general audience.
+In 2022 it was the Non-Fiction Runner Up for the Weatherford Award of Berea College and the Appalachian Studies Association.